Javon Hargrave: 2021

-Before the Season, Hargrave changed his jersey number to #97 (the number he wore in college) which became available after the departure of Malik Jackson.
+Before the season, Hargrave changed his jersey number to #97 (the number he wore in college) which became available after the departure of Malik Jackson.

-In week 1 of the Eagles season, Hargrave recorded two sacks on Matt Ryan in the 32-6 win against the Falcons.
-During week 3 against the Cowboys, Hargrave recorded two sacks on Dak Prescott which included a forced fumble in the endzone which was recovered by Fletcher Cox for a touchdown.
+In Week 1 of the Eagles season, Hargrave recorded two sacks on Matt Ryan in the 32–6 win against the Falcons.
+During Week 3 against the Cowboys, Hargrave recorded two sacks on Dak Prescott which included a forced fumble in the endzone which was recovered by Fletcher Cox for a touchdown.
 Hargrave started 16 games, while only missing the final game where all of the Eagles starters were benched.
-Hargrave had the best season of his career in 2021, as he ended the year with career high totals in sacks (7.5), combined tackles (63), and QB hits (18).
+Hargrave had the best season of his career in 2021, as he ended the year with career high totals in sacks (7.5), combined tackles (63), and quarterback hits (18).

-In the Wild Card game against the Buccaneers, Hargrave recorded 4 tackles, 2 QB hits and a sack on Tom Brady in the 31–15 loss.
+In the Wild Card game against the Buccaneers, Hargrave recorded four tackles, two quarterback hits and a sack on Tom Brady in the 31–15 loss.
 As a result of his breakout campaign, Hargrave was announced as the injury replacement for Kenny Clark in the 2022 Pro Bowl.

 2022

-In 2022, Hargrave recorded 60 tackles, 11 sacks, 1 forced fumble, and 2 fumble recoveries.
+In 2022, Hargrave recorded 60 tackles, 11 sacks, one forced fumble, and two fumble recoveries.
 Hargrave helped the Eagles reach Super Bowl LVII.
-In the Super Bowl, Hargrave recorded 5 tackles, but the Eagles lost 38–35 to the Kansas City Chiefs.
+In the Super Bowl, Hargrave recorded five tackles, but the Eagles lost 38–35 to the Chiefs.

 San Francisco 49ers

 On March 16, 2023, Hargrave signed a four-year, $84 million contract with the San Francisco 49ers.
+In the 2023 season, Hargrave finished with seven sacks, 44 total tackles (25 solo), and two passes defended in 16 games and starts.
+In Super Bowl LVIII, Hargrave recorded one sack, one fumble recovery, and six total tackles in the 25–22 overtime loss to the Chiefs.

+Three games into the 2024 season, Hargrave partially tore his right triceps during the 49ers' loss to the Los Angeles Rams, an injury requiring surgery which ended his season.

+On March 12, 2025, Hargrave was released by the 49ers.

+Minnesota Vikings

+On March 12, 2025, Hargrave signed a two-year, $30 million contract with the Minnesota Vikings.